379th EFSS holds safe 4th of July celebration amidst pandemic

 |0

-This work, 379th EFSS holds safe 4th of July celebration amidst pandemic [Image 8 of 8], by SSgt Heather Fejerang, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 379th EFSS holds safe 4th of July celebration amidst pandemic, by SSgt Heather Fejerang, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT